strawberry-graphql/strawberry/docs/guides/permissions.md

 ```

 Your `has_permission` method should do the work to check if this request
 has permission to the field.

-If the `has_permission` method returns `True` or
+If the `has_permission` method returns a truthy value or an awaitable resolving to a
-a truthy value then the field access will go ahead.
-If the `has_permission`
+truthy value then the field access will go ahead.

-method returns `False` or a falsy value then an error will be raised using
+If the `has_permission` method returns a falsy value or an awaitable resolving to a
-the `message` class attribute.
-See [Dealing with Errors](/docs/guides/errors)
+falsy value then an error will be raised using the `message` class attribute.

+Take a look at our [Dealing with Errors Guide](/docs/guides/errors) for more information
-for more information on how errors are handled.
+on how errors are handled.

 ```json
 {